DataDog/lading/README.md

 does allow for `lading` to be used in dynamic environments like CI without foreknowledge of the target.

-That "push" can be as direct as network IO into the target, as indirect as doing file operations for a target whose
+That "push" can be as direct as network IO into the target or as indirect as doing file operations for a target who's tracing with BPF.

 Consider the following `lading.yaml`: